georchestra/geonetwork/georchestra-migration/migration-dev-guide.md

 - .gitignore
   - add idea and settings to it
 - pom.xml
-  - Add georchestra-integration module, set db-type
+  - Add georchestra-integration module, set db-type, and keep io.fabric docker plugin

 ## Process used